- Veterans Programs

 Veteran Leadership Program

 In the Winter of 2014, Veteran’s PATH initiated its first 2-year Veteran Leadership program.
 Ten veterans, 5 men and 5 women were mentored to deepen their own practice and to facilitate Veteran’s PATH events.
 Veteran Leaders are instrumental in inspiring and supporting fellow veterans.
-We will be expanding this program in 2017.
+The program has continued in 2016 and 2017 and will be expanding in 2018.

 We offer 6 – 8 one-day events each year, combining rock climbing, hiking, boating with Sensory Awareness, mindfulness and meditation practices.